Pocketpills

 Ease of use of Ozempic and metformin

 Metformin needs to be taken once or twice daily, with or without food, or as advised by your physician.
 Ozempic comes as an injection to be taken once a week.
 So, the ease depends on your preference.
 If you prefer tablets, metformin is the ideal choice.
-If you are okay with injections and don’t want the headache of taking medicine daily, Ozempic may work the best for you.
+If you are okay with injections and don’t want the headache of taking medicine daily, Ozempic may work best for you.

 Price comparison of Ozempic and metformin